 Dexedrine is prescribed on the NHS to treat Attention Deficit Disorder and sleeping disorders such as Narcolepsy.
 Dexedrine is classed as a ‘central nervous system’ (CNS) stimulant.
 This drug is known as a ‘prescription amphetamine’.
-Dexedrine works by increasing the product of the brain’s ‘feel good’ hormone known as ‘dopamine’.
-In turn dopamine makes users feel more alert and energetic.
+Dexedrine works by increasing the production of the brain’s ‘feel good’ hormone known as ‘dopamine’.
+In turn, dopamine makes users feel more alert and energetic.

 Although Dexedrine is prescribed in tablet form, chronic users often consume the drug intravenously (injecting) or intranasally (snorting).
 Injecting or snorting Dexedrine means users experience a sense of ‘euphoria’ akin to that experienced during cocaine or methamphetamine abuse.

 Dexedrine overdose is possible.
 Users first slur their speech, followed by nausea, vomiting, fatigue and then coma.
 In the absence of immediate medical attention users who overdose on Dexedrine may die.
 The risk of death is increased if users combine Dexedrine with other drugs such as alcohol.

 Our Dexedrine rehabilitation programme takes place in residential settings.
 This means Dexedrine addicts move into our centre for 28 days.
 A team of medical professionals provide round-the-clock support.
 Painful withdrawal symptoms associated with Dexedrine addiction are monitored throughout.
 Prescription medications may be offered to ease these symptoms.

 Dexedrine withdrawal symptoms

 Common withdrawal symptoms associated with Dexedrine withdrawal include: